Violent rhetoric circulates on the pro-Trump internet following FBI search, including from a Jan. 6 rioter - KVIA

 On the same forum, researchers previously found talk of violence and discussion on how to attack police officers in the weeks leading up to the January 6, 2021, attack.

-Amid the users on the forum Monday night was an alleged insurrectionist.
+Amid the users on the forum Monday night was a convicted US Capitol rioter.

 One reply to the top-rated “lock and load” post came from an account with the username bananaguard62 and asked “Are we not in a cold civil war at this point?”